Voice, vision and sense of place

 to symbolize, we explored the misunderstandings, conflicting relations

 and stories associated with them.
+Another example is “To

-Mushroom” was made in collaboration with Anna Högberg.
+Mushroom”, made in collaboration with Anna Högberg.

 We produced a collection of maps that explored social systems and